humansconf/humansconf.org/_events/2020-06-virtual-open-space.md

 ## Register

-The event is free of charge, but you need to register in order to participate.

-{% include mailerlite-register-form_event20200602.html %}
+Registration is closed for this event.
+Please [subscribe to our newsletter](/) to keep up to date on future events.

 ## Event Time In Your Timezone